kodecocodes/i9t/app-thinning/app-thinning.markdown

 >**Note:** Make sure you spell the tag name in the exact same spelling and case as the bundle file.
 If you misstype it, you will encounter some subtle issues.

-Build your application, but don't run it yet.
+Build your application for the **iPad Air 2**, but don't run it yet.
 Now would be a good time to look at the before and after of your application bundle size in the Report Navigator.

 Originally, the app was over 300 MB.
 Now, Old CA Maps is around 10MB.
 Xcode has achieved this by removing the bundle resources from the main application bundle, which can be confirmed by reviewing its contents:
 ![bordered width=30%](./images/bundle_size_after_odr.png)